automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aerosteon.md

 # Aerosteon
-## Description: This air-boned dinosaur may have breathed like a bird.
+## This air-boned dinosaur may have breathed like a bird.